US announces charges in $2.5 billion healthcare fraud takedown

 By Sarah N. Lynch

-WASHINGTON, June 28 (Reuters) - The U.S. Justice Department on Wednesday announced federal and local criminal charges targeting 78 defendants as part of a nationwide law enforcement action involving $2.5 billion in alleged healthcare fraud schemes targeting elderly and disabled people, HIV patients and even pregnant women.
+WASHINGTON, June 28 (Reuters) - The U.S. Justice Department on Wednesday announced federal and local criminal charges targeting 78 defendants across 16 states as part of a law enforcement action involving $2.5 billion in alleged healthcare fraud schemes targeting elderly and disabled people, HIV patients and even pregnant women.

 The cases range from allegations of falsely billing the federal Medicare insurance program for elderly and disabled Americans and paying illegal kickbacks, to the illicit diversion of expensive prescription medications and the improper dispensing of highly addictive opioid pain killers.